 Also in larger classroom settings, students tend to keep to themselves and have less opportunities to participate.
 3

 Participation in class is a crticial component of learning.
 It provides students the chance to apply their knowledge, express their ideas and enhance their own understanding.

-Students can ask questions privately through the portal while choosing to keep their identity concealed.
-Teachers are able to received questions real-time on their dashboard.
+Students can ask questions privately through the portal while choosing to keep their identity private.
+Teachers can see the questions real-time on their dashboard.

-Questions are displayed with a large font, allowing the teacher to read them from afar.
-The background colour also changes with every new question, allowing easy identification when a new question is asked.
+Questions are displayed on a large font to allow the teacher to read from afar.
+Background colour also changes with every new question, for easier identification when a new question is asked.

 In larger classroom setting, it can be easier for teachers to deliver discussion-based activities through the portal.
 Activities such as quizzes, case-study analyses, role playing that can encourage everyone to participate and talk.